TACC/Lmod/docs/source/010_user.rst

 Then Lmod will not load another compiler modulefile.
-Another benefit of the modulefile family directive is that an environment variable "LMOD_COMPILER_FAMILY" is assigned the name (and not the version).
+Another benefit of the modulefile family directive is that an environment variable "LMOD_FAMILY_COMPILER" is assigned the name (and not the version).
 This can be useful specifying different options for different compilers.
 In the High Performance Computing (HPC) world, the message passing interface (MPI) libraries are important.
 The mpi